-Trojan.Kovter is a detection for a family of malware that has many faces, but the main variants are aimed at performing ad fraud and are very hard to detect and remove as they use fileless infection method.
+The main variants of Trojan.Kovter are aimed at performing ad fraud and are hard to detect and remove, as they use fileless infection methods.

 Kovter usually arrives in mail attachments as a Macro in a Word document file.
 When activated, the Macro downloads a file that creates a PowerShell command stored in the registry to gain persistence.
 Then the randomly named file deletes itself.